The Journey to Intelligent Automation with RPA & DataRobot

 Bringing together RPA with machine learning models that are built in DataRobot forms an intelligent automation solution.
 DataRobot can connect to all RPA platforms and has built-in integrations with the leading RPA tools.

-Below are demos of UiPath and Automation Anywhere working together with DataRobot machine learning for intelligent automation solutions:
+Below are demos of RPA tools working together with DataRobot machine learning for intelligent automation solutions.

 DataRobot and UiPath video demo:

 DataRobot and Automation Anywhere video demo:

 DataRobot and Blue Prism video demo: